Bachelor of Science in Anthropology

-Socio-cultural anthropology is a good foundation for careers with an international focus, and those such as education, medicine, and business, which require an understanding of human cultural behavior.
+- Sociocultural anthropology is a good foundation for careers with an international focus, and those such as education, medicine, and business, which require an understanding of human cultural behavior.

 All University College undergraduate students must satisfy the same general-education requirements.
 Requirements specific to the B.S. in Anthropology include at least 6 credit units from the introductory Anthropology sequence: